-Whereas, we in reality, we are trying to replace this ideal filter here with this crude approximation to the lowpass filter here.
-So, please remember this is the ideal towards which we are striving and this is where we have reached in some sense with this very simple Haar multiresolution analysis or Haar filter bank.
+Whereas we in reality, we are trying to replace this ideal filter here with this crude approximation to the lowpass filter here.
+So, please remember this is the ideal towards which we are striving and places where we have reached in some sense with this very simple Haar multiresolution analysis or Haar filter bank.

 Now we shall understand this even better when we look at the magnitude response of the high pass or the other filter in the filter bank.
 But for the moment, let us complete our discussion by also drawing the phase response.

 So, the phase response of this filter is as follows.
-The phase response as we noted was - omega by2, so in the region from 0 to pie, at pie, it will of course take on the value of - pie by 2.
+The phase response has been noted was - omega by2, so in the region 0 to pie, at pie, it will of course take on the value of - pie by 2.
 And this is a straight line.

 So, in fact you get what is called linear phase.
-Now, linear phase is something very attractive in discrete time signal processing.
-In fact, one of the reasons why people go to discrete time signal processing from analog signal processing is because you can get linear phase.
+Now, linear phase is something very attractive in discrete time signal processing, in fact, one of the reasons why people go to discrete time signal processing from analog signal processing is because you can get linear phase.
 Why is linear phase important?
 Let us spend a minute in reflecting on this.
 You see, what does the phase response denote?
-Or for that matter, what does the frequency response denote?
-The frequency response tells us what happens to a sine wave when it passes through the system.
+Or for that matter, what does the frequency response denote, the frequency response tells us what happens to a sine wave when it passes through the system.
+(Refer Slide Time: 10: 51)

-So, in fact to understand this better, let us go to continuous time 1st.
-Suppose we fed a sine wave, let us say cos omega 0 t + phi 0 times A 0.
-So, amplitude A 0 frequency capital Omega 0 phase phi 0 to a continuous system, to a continuous time filter with frequency response, let us say H as a function of omega, what would come out?
+So, in fact to understand this better, let us go to continuous time $1^{st}$ .
+Suppose we fed a sine wave, let us say cos omega nought T + phi nought times A nought.
+So, amplitude A nought frequency capital Omega nought phase phi nought to a continuous system, to a continuous time filter with frequency response, let us say H as a function of omega, what would come out?
 Very simple, you would evaluate the frequency, this is of course a complex number as a function of capital Omega.
-You would evaluate this at omega equal to omega 0, the magnitude would multiply the magnitude, the angle would add to the angle here.